unfoldingWord-dev/Resource-Container/docs/structure.rst

 For example,
 In Psalms there are 150 chapters.
 This number contains 3 digits so we zero pad to 3 digits for chapters.
 We could create a chapter 1 folder as ``001``.

-Next, the longest chapter in Psalms contains 176 verses.
+Next, Psalm 119 contains 176 verses.
 This number also contains 3 digits so we zero pad to 3 digits for verses as well.
 We could create a verse 1 file as ``001.md``.
+However, Psalm 1 only contains 6 verses so we zero pad to 1 digit (this is effectively no padding).

-In this manner we could create files for Psalm 1:1 as ``001/01.md`` and for Psalm 119:1 as ``119/001.md``.
+In this manner we could create files for Psalm 1:1 as ``001/1.md`` and for Psalm 119:1 as ``119/001.md``.
 Doing this allows files to be sorted correctly when viewed in a web application such as git.door43.org.

 Content Sort Order